cjyuan/cyf-notes/ITP-JS3-Sprint2-PR-comments.md

 #### Sprint-2/implement/querystring.test.js

+Please note that in real querystring, both `key` and `value` are ***percent-encoded*** or ***URL encoded*** in the URL.
+For example, the string "5%" will be encoded as "5%25".
+So to get the actual value of "5%25" (whether it is a key or value in the querystring), you should call a function to decode it.
+May I suggest looking up any of these terms, and "How to decode URL encoded string in JS"?

 The string `key%201` is a ***percent-encoded*** or ***URL encoded*** string.
 May I suggest looking up any of these terms, and "How to decode URL encoded string in JS"?

 #### Sprint-2/interpret/invert.test.js
 **Challenge**